lRazan/AI-based-fraud-detection-system-for-banks/README.md

 ## 🔍 Features

 - 🧠 ML-based fraud prediction using a trained `.pkl` model
-- 📊 KPI dashboard: Fraudulent, Legitimate, and Total counts
+- 📊 Dashboard: Fraudulent, Legitimate, and Total counts
 - 📂 Upload CSV files — automatically classify transactions using the ML model and insert them into the database
 - 🔐 Secure login with OTP via email
 - 📧 YES/NO confirmation emails for customers — responses are recorded in the database via a separate Flask API (Render-hosted)